pop4959/LWCX/README.md

 Please see our [wiki](https://github.com/pop4959/LWCX/wiki) for important information about setting up and using the plugin.

 ### Contributing
-Contributing to LWCX is encouranged, and very easy.
+Contributing to LWCX is encouraged, and very easy.
 Fork the repository, and build using maven.
 Simply make a pull request explaining your changes, and how they are a beneficial addition to the plugin.
 Travis will automatically build all pull requests to ensure that they build on OpenJDK 8.